itsAmr/orion.collab/bundles/org.eclipse.orion.client.collab/web/README.md

 - 	***collab/ot.js***: OT logic as well as undo stack overriding.
 (The included selection logic and clients tracking unused but can be moved from collabClient).

 - ***collab/collabClient.js***: Main file for client-side collaboration.
-Takes in the editor and textView and makes things happen like annotations, prevent auto-save/auto-load, tree updates, etc. Handles doc-level messages (operations, selections, acknowledgement, etc).
+Takes in the editor and textView and makes things happen like annotations, prevent auto-save/auto-load, tree updates, etc. Handles doc-level messages (operations, selections, acknowledgement, etc), and starts the OT session.

 ![Orion shared workspace diagram (client)]()